Antelope Island on Great Salt Lake. Credit: Crystal Ross

 This website centralizes the organizations, tools and work that contribute to the lake’s management.
 We are working together to preserve and protect this critical resource.

-Great Salt Lake is the largest saline lake in the Western Hemisphere and the eighth largest in the world – boasting a rich web of relationships between people, land, water, food and survival.
-The lake contributes $1.9 billion to Utah’s economy (adjusted for inflation), provides over 7,700 jobs, supports the highest concentration of Utah’s valuable wetlands, and provides a stopover for millions of birds to rest and refuel during migration each year.
+The Great Salt Lake is the largest saline lake in the Western Hemisphere and the eighth largest in the world – boasting a rich web of relationships between people, land, water, food and survival.
+The lake contributes significantly to Utah’s economy, provides over 7,000 jobs, supports the highest concentration of Utah’s valuable wetlands, and provides a stopover for millions of birds to rest and refuel during migration each year.
 Lake effect snow also contributes 5-10% to Utah’s snowpack.

 Drought, climate change and continued demand are threatening the lake